AdamLearns/SiteDocuments/privacy.md

 This authentication data is shared with only one third party: Google Firebase, the underlying authentication system behind the Services.

-Some third parties may also use cookies.
+Some third parties may also use their own cookies.
 For more information, see the "Third-party operators and services" section.
 To allow these, you must opt in to using them.
-[You change your settings at any time here](/cookies).
-If you opt out of cookies there, you are responsible for the deletion of the cookies.
+[You change your settings at any time here](/cookies) (or from the Account page if you're logged in).
+If you opt out of cookies there, then the page will refresh to clear any third-party scripts associated with the category that you opted out of.
+After that point, you are responsible for the deletion of the cookies from your browser.

 Note: this cookie policy generally addresses other forms of local storage as well (e.g. the browser's `localStorage` or IndexedDB).
 Some information may be stored solely to allow operation of the site.